syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Azure-App-Service-Windows.md

 ---
-title: Convert Word document to PDF in Azure App service on Windows | Syncfusion
+title: Convert Word document to PDF in Azure App Service on Windows | Syncfusion
-description: Convert Word document to PDF in Azure App service on Windows using .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Convert Word document to PDF in Azure App Service on Windows using .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Convert Word to PDF in Azure App service on Windows
+# Convert Word to PDF in Azure App Service on Windows

 Syncfusion  DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to PDF in Azure Functions v1**

-## Steps to convert Word document to PDF in Azure App service on Windows:
+## Steps to convert Word document to PDF in Azure App Service on Windows:

 Step 1: Create a new ASP.NET Core Web App(Model-View-Controller).
 ![Create a ASP.NET Core Web App project](Azure_Images/App_Service_Windows/Create-Project-WordtoPDF.png)